010203le/Vapoursynth-ReplaceNC/README.md

 based on AviSynth's ReplaceFramesSimple (http://avisynth.nl/index.php/RemapFrames)

-Project to quickly replace the OP/ED of the TV anime with the NC (non-credit) version
+A quickly replace the OP/ED of the TV anime with the NC (non-credit) version's script.

 ## Usage

-You can first use getframe.py to input a chapter file to see if the frameRange is as expected.
+You can use getframe.py to input a chapter file first to see if the frame range is as expected.

-The current version is stupid.
+Current version is stupid.
 It will not judge whether there is a OP/ED in one episode, and it may replace NC to the wrong place.
 Be sure to check whether the output results meet expectations.

 ```py
 import replacenc as rnc